AlexeyMatskevich/rubocop-rspec-guide/README.md

 **Note:** The old name `FactoryBotGuide/DynamicAttributesForTimeAndRandom` is deprecated but still works as an alias.

+## Documentation

+Full API documentation is available:

+- **Generate locally**: `bundle exec rake doc`
+- **View documentation**: Open `doc/index.html` in your browser
+- **Quick open**: `bundle exec rake doc_open`

+The documentation includes:
+- Detailed cop descriptions with examples
+- Configuration options for each cop
+- API reference for all classes and modules

 ## Development

 After checking out the repo: